 Industry confidence improved remarkably quickly once the tariff deal materialized.
 Richemont Chairman Johann Rupert had called the 39% rate a “misunderstanding” and warned it was “potentially devastating” for Switzerland, language that captured how seriously the industry viewed the threat.

-Once resolution came into sight, that rhetoric softened considerably as executives realized they’d avoided a scenario that could have fundamentally reshaped market dynamics for years.
+Once resolution came into sight, that rhetoric softened considerably.
+Executives realized they’d avoided a scenario that could have reshaped market dynamics for years, and that relief was palpable across the entire sector.

 At the same time, the structural importance of restoring competitive parity can’t be overstated.
 A 15% U.S. tariff rate restores alignment with EU and Japan benchmarks, defusing a Swiss disadvantage that risked long-term market share erosion.